ImogenLawford/PERNStackTaskListWebApp/README.md

 Welome to my fullstack web app using the PERN stack.
-I used postgresSQL to create the server, Express JS and Node JS for the database and routes, and built the frontend using REACT.
+I used postgreSQL to create the server, Express JS and Node JS for the database and routes, and built the frontend using REACT.